pachyderm/pachyderm/examples/transactions/README.md

    $ pachctl finish commit raw_data@master
    ```

    Still no jobs run for the `model` pipeline.
+If we had not
+   started those commits in a transaction, a job would normally
+   be triggered here because Pachyderm normally triggers jobs
+   whenever a commit is made on any input.
+In this case, because
+   those commits were added to a transaction, Pachyderm waits
+   for both input commits to be finished before a job triggers.

 1. Close the commit to the `parameters` repository that you have
    started within the transaction: